gchaware/opa-ms-example/README.md

 # opa-ms-sample
-This repository contains the code for sample application created for explaining the use of OPA for microservices authorisation.
+This repository contains the code for sample application created for explaining the use of OPA for microservices authorization.

 # Deploying on Minikube